-- A7.133 Our dataset includes absolute values for each of the 800 MHz, 1800 MHz and 2.6 GHz bands in eight countries.
-121 This allows us to test the predictive power of our preferred approach, as follows: - a) We derive a proxy value for 2.6 GHz and a corresponding 1800 MHz distance method value in these eight countries using our preferred approach. - b) We then compare the proxy value in each country against the actual 1800 MHz distance method benchmark using the actual 2.6 GHz value in that country. - A7.134 For the purposes of comparison, we also apply this procedure to two possible alternative proxy methods: - a) Zero proxy, i.e. assuming a value of 2.6 GHz spectrum in the benchmark country of zero. - b) 1800 MHz to 800 MHz paired ratio, i.e. deriving the 1800 MHz relative value using this paired ratio instead of the distance method.
-122 - A7.135 We have set out above our methodological reasons for favouring our preferred approach over either a zero proxy or the 1800 MHz to 800 MHz paired ratio.
-Below we set out how each of these three methods performs in predicting the 1800 MHz distance method benchmark value for these eight countries. - A7.136 The comparison is shown in Figure A7.3 and Table A7.9, alongside the available information for Ireland and Sweden (i.e. the countries for which we are developing a proxy method).
-The comparison now includes data from the 2015 German auction, which was not available when we published the February 2015 consultation.
+- A7.111 Our dataset includes absolute values for each of the 800 MHz, 1800 MHz and 2.6 GHz bands in eight countries.91 This allows us to test the predictive power of our preferred approach, as follows: - a) We derive a proxy value for 2.6 GHz and a corresponding 1800 MHz distance method value in these eight countries using our preferred approach. - b) We then compare the proxy value in each country against the actual 1800 MHz distance method benchmark using the actual 2.6 GHz value in that country. - A7.112 For the purposes of comparison, we also apply this procedure to two possible alternative proxy methods: - a) Zero proxy, i.e. assuming a value of 2.6 GHz spectrum in the benchmark country of zero. - b) 1800 MHz to 800 MHz paired ratio, i.e. deriving the 1800 MHz relative value using this paired ratio instead of the distance method.92 - A7.113 We have set out above our methodological reasons for favouring our preferred approach over either a zero proxy or the 1800 MHz to 800 MHz paired ratio.
+Below we set out how each of these three methods performs in predicting the 1800 MHz distance method benchmark value for these eight countries. - A7.114 The comparison is shown in Figure A7.3 and Table A7.9, alongside the available information for Ireland and Sweden (i.e. the countries for which we are developing a proxy method).

-We have two separate 1800 MHz absolute values for Germany from the 2010 and 2015 auctions.
-We exclude Belgium, Spain and the UK because of the absence of an absolute value for the 1800 MHz band.
-We exclude Denmark because it generates negative estimates using the distance method.
-This is equivalent to the distance method calculated with a 2.6 GHz proxy based on the UK ratio of 2.6 GHz and 800 MHz.
+91 We exclude Belgium, Spain and the UK because of the absence of an absolute value for the 1800 MHz band, We exclude Denmark because it generates negative estimates using the distance method.
+92 This is equivalent to the distance method calculated with a 2.6 GHz proxy based on the UK ratio of 2.6 GHz and 800 MHz.